bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Ivy Archives
 ------------

-There are two different types of Axon.ivy projects available.
-Normal Axon.ivy projects are used to develop artifacts.
+There are two different types of Axon Ivy projects available.
+Normal Axon Ivy projects are used to develop artifacts.
 Artifacts in those projects are changed frequently.
-Once the artifacts of a project are developed and stable you can export the normal Ivy project to an Axon.ivy Archive.
+Once the artifacts of a project are developed and stable you can export the normal Ivy project to an Axon Ivy Archive.
 Archives are pre-built Ivy projects that are stored in one single ``*.iar`` file.

 Ivy Archives can be imported to a workspace like normal Ivy projects.